 |LastModifiedById||reference||ID of the User who last updated this record.
 LastModifiedById fields have Defaulted on create and Filter access.|

-If you import data into Salesforce and need to set the value for an audit field, contact Salesforce.
-Once Salesforce enables this capability for your organization, you can set audit field values for the following objects: Account, Attachment, CampaignMember, Case, CaseComment, Contact, FeedComment, FeedItem, Idea, IdeaComment, Lead, Opportunity, and Vote.
+If you import data into Salesforce and want to retain the audit field values of the source system, you can set the values for audit fields on the following objects: Account, ArticleVersion, Attachment, CampaignMember, Case, CaseComment, Contact, ContentVersion, Contract, Event, Idea, IdeaComment, Lead, Opportunity, Question, Task, Vote, and custom objects.
 The only audit field you cannot set a value for is systemModstamp.

 Not all standard objects have all audit fields.
 Check the Enterprise WSDL to verify which audit fields are available for a given object.